dphfox/Fusion/docs/tutorials/basic-state/state-objects.md

-UI often depends on data being updated over time, for example round timers and money counters.
-Let's learn how to store simple values that change over time.
+Our UIs may use some data - called 'state' - to change how it appears.
+Let's learn how to store this data in Fusion.

 ??? abstract "Required code"